 And they only get paid once you successfully buy a home.
 If you don’t, they don’t.

 What Does A Buyer’s Agent Do?

 Shopping for a home is very different than the actual buying.
 Shopping is easy and you are just as likely to spot a potential home as we are.
 Our real value is in helping you buy the RIGHT home.
 A local agent can give you the insider’s advantage that can make or break your deal.
 Our relationships can help make a deal, our experts tell you what you need to know and we know the back story of every comparable sale.

 Should I work with the listing agent?

-You might think so, but it probably not in your best interest.
+Many first time home buyers assume it’s a good way to go, but it probably not in your best interest.
 Let me explain.
 The listing agent will make a lot of money if they represent both you and the seller.
 That is great incentive to say and do anything to make you buy that particular home and no other.
 So, who is the agent representing at that point?
 Certainly not you.
 No one is looking out for you.

 A buyer’s agent is paid when you buy a home.
 Any home.
 This means they are better able to help you buy the RIGHT home.
 See, finding a home is just the beginning.
 In part four we will talk about all the stuff that can happen along the way.

 How do I find a Great Buyer’s Agent?

 Most people want an agent who will tell the truth and not “sell me down the river”.
 They want someone who isn’t trying to just make a buck but is truly looking out for their interests.
 They want someone to trust.
 First tIme buyers want this more than anyone!